 Auto-Clickers and Speed Clickers

 These clickers automate high volume, repetitive click actions typically for cheating in games in which rapid-fire actions earn game value or points.
 These types of automated programs are also used in mobile ad fraud during click injection attacks or to generate a large number of fake clicks on an advertisement in a very short period of time.
-Finally auto-clickers are also used in retail fraud where fraudsters are able to quickly buy goods at discounted price and then resell them at a high markup.
+Finally auto-clickers are also used in mobile app fraud where fraudsters are able to quickly buy goods at discounted price and then resell them at a high markup.

 These tools automate multiple actions or a long series/sequence of actions in a single mouse click.
 They are often used to cheat in mobile games or to imitate human behaviors in a more ‘realistic’ manner than brute force speed clickers (eg: for example, instead of brute-force clicking a ‘buy me’ button 1000 times, the bot would instead try to imitate the behavior that an actual human may take when browsing online….such as browsing the site, interacting with other content or links, clicking on a product description or spec, and THEN clicking the ‘buy me’ button.

 Abusing Accessibility Services